mjfrigaard/sharing-your-work/manuscript/03chapter.md

 C:\\Users\\martinfrigaard\\Documents\\dem-pres-debate-2019-master
 ```

-This is because in R, the `\` is called an escape character, so in order to navigate through folders we will have to use two backslashes `\\`.
+This odd way of writing file paths is because, in R, the `\` is called an escape character, so to navigate through folders we will have to use two backslashes `\\`.

 Below is the folder tree on RStudio.Cloud: